ninefold/chef-handler-ninefold-communicator/README.md

 * tag    - will be prepended to log messages for interception by consumers
 * ignore - array of exceptions that should not get detailed reporting
+* marker - special marker in log for nagios to pull out exceptions

 # Author